 In theory, the deformation quantity at a meshing position should be the sum of the contact deformation and bending deformation.
-However, in order to increase the rigidity of the mechanism, a pillow-like pin-tooth structure is often used.
-Therefore, the bending deformation is ignored and the contact deformation is mainly considered in this paper.
-In addition, the error equalization effect of multi-tooth engagement makes the two cycloidal gears installed symmetrically have similar meshing characteristics, so only one cycloidal gear is considered.
+However, in order to increase the rigidity of the mechanism, a pillowlike pin-tooth structure is often used.
+Therefore, the bending deformation is ignored, and the contact deformation is mainly considered in this paper.
+Also, the error equalization effect of multi-tooth engagement makes the two symmetrically installed cycloidal gears have similar meshing characteristics, so only one cycloidal gear is considered.